Important Safety Information: Glutathione | Compounded Injectable

 What is this?

-This Important Safety Information summarizes key warnings and precautions for Glutathione, a mass-produced compounded injectable formulation often referred to as the “Master Antioxidant.”
-Glutathione supports detoxification, liver health, immune function, and protection against oxidative stress.
-Naturally produced by the body, levels decline with age, chronic stress, and illness.
-This compounded injectable is not customized for individual patients and has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) for safety or efficacy.
-It should only be used as directed under appropriate clinical supervision.
-This summary does not include all possible information.
-Always read your product label and follow your healthcare provider’s instructions.
+This product is a mass-produced compounded injectable formulation and is not customized for individual patients.
+Compounded injectable glutathione has not been reviewed or approved by the U.S. Food and Drug Administration (FDA) for safety or efficacy.
+This medication should only be used exactly as prescribed and under appropriate clinical supervision.

 Most Serious Warnings

-Hypotension or fainting during or shortly after injection
+Low blood pressure, dizziness, or fainting during or shortly after injection

-Severe skin reactions, including Stevens-Johnson Syndrome (rare)
+Severe skin reactions, including rare cases of Stevens-Johnson Syndrome

 Who Should NOT Take Glutathione